Gameplay Policies and Forms

 Submitted team rosters will be publicly available for every tournament.
 Rosters will be displayed with the player’s first initial and full last name, as listed on their individual membership.

-For the 2017-2018 season, all official teams will be required to play at least eight games per season against a minimum of four different official teams at three different events before the US Quidditch Cup.
-Games played at regionals do not count toward this total.
-Of these requirements, 2 games may be filled by an international friendly.
+For the 2020-21 season, all official teams will be required to play at least three games per season against a minimum of two different official teams at one event before the US Quidditch Cup.
+Games played at regionals will count toward this total.
+Of these requirements, no game may be filled by an international friendly.
 International friendlies will not count toward the minimum number of opponents or events.

 These scheduled games do not have to be one-on-one games.
-Tournament games count toward the minimum (and beyond), although all games cannot take place in the same tournament.
-Games played against teams in another division (college teams competing against community teams and vice versa) will count towards these minimums.
+Tournament games count toward the minimum (and beyond).
+Games played against teams in another division (college teams competing against club teams and vice versa) will count towards these minimums.

 To be eligible to compete in the US Quidditch Cup, a team must have completed the above seasonal play requirements by two weeks before the event date.
 This deadline will be 11:59pm ET on the Sunday two weekends before the event.